Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey

-{\it SDP.81} The redshift for SDP.81, z=3.037$\pm$0.01, obtained by this method at 3.8$\sigma$ significance on 19 March 2010, was confirmed (z=3.042$\pm$0.001) with follow-up observations with the IRAM Plateau de Bure Interferometer on 23 March 2010 \citep[IRAM/PdBI, ][]{Negrello10,Neri10} and with an independent blind search on 25 March 2010 by the Zpectrometer instrument at the Green Bank Telescope \citep[GBT/Zpectrometer, ][]{Negrello10,Frayer10}, informed by a concurrent photometric redshift estimate (2.9$^{+0.2}_{-0.3}$).
-The significance of the test statistics for our redshift determinations shows that the integration time necessary to secure a redshift can be much shorter than the values listed in Table~\ref{tab:obs}, and future submm instruments with better sensitivity will be able to obtain the redshifts of such galaxies even faster.
+{\it SDP.81} The redshift for SDP.81, z=3.037$\pm$0.01, obtained by this method on 19 March 2010, was confirmed (z=3.042$\pm$0.001) with follow-up observations with the IRAM Plateau de Bure Interferometer on 23 March 2010 \citep[IRAM/PdBI, ][]{Negrello10,Neri10} and with an independent blind search on 25 March 2010 by the Zpectrometer instrument at the Green Bank Telescope \citep[GBT/Zpectrometer, ][]{Negrello10,Frayer10}.
+Both follow-ups were informed by a concurrent photometric redshift estimate (2.9$^{+0.2}_{-0.3}$).
+With the possible exception of the second redshift for SDP.17, this is the redshift with the lowest significance in our sample, with an $E_1$ peak of 3.8, due to the weakness of the CO lines beyond CO($7-6$).
+This is the first blind redshift obtained by Z-Spec.